spesml/spesml.github.io/3_Plugin/6_technical_viewpoint.md

 ### ![Technical Context](/images/technical_viewpoint/TechnicalContext.png){:class="img-responsive"}Technical Context
 The Technical Context is a separate element but it mainly behaves as a standard [Technical Component](#technical-component) like containing a [Technical Internal Component Diagram](#technical-internal-component-diagram).
 Its purpose is to act as an starting point for the system model, where the system under development is represented as only one component, usally a [Technical Component](#technical-component), and the connected external systems and [Technical Actors](#technical-actor) can be modeled to show the environemnt/context of the system under development.
-A component can be defined as external (in a specific diagram like the one from the Technical Context) by changing the property "external" of this component from *No* to *Yes*.
-Another property is "system under development" with which the modeler can specify if a component is the current system under developement an not (the later is the default).
+A component can be defined as external (in a specific diagram like the one from the Technical Context) by changing the property *external* of this component from *No* to *Yes*.
+Another property is *system under development* with which the modeler can specify if a component is the current system under developement an not (the later is the default).
 To support the purpose as starting point and initial overview, the Technical Context is the only element (besides packages) that can be directly placed below the [Technical Viewpoint](#technical-viewpoint).
 If an user opens the Technical Viewpoint, it will directly see the Technical Context element and can open it to see first the context and then go deeper into the system under development.

 ### ![Technical Actor](/images/technical_viewpoint/TechnicalActor.png){:class="img-responsive"}Technical Actor